Leonardo AW609: Design

 When flying in airplane mode, the majority of lift is produced by the AW609's wings, which are slightly forward-swept.
 Both the wing and the main fuselage are made largely of composite materials.
-The 34 ft wings feature flaperon control surfaces which are normally automatically controlled; in vertical flight, the flaperons drop to a 66-degree downwards angle to reduce the wing area being encountered by downwash from the proprotors.
+The 34 ft wings feature flaperon control surfaces which are normally automatically controlled.
+In vertical flight, the flaperons drop to a 66-degree downwards angle to reduce the wing area being encountered by downwash from the proprotors.
 A high-mounted rudderless vertical stabiliser is attached the rear of the fuselage to stabilise flight while in aircraft mode.

-In the event of a single engine failure, either engine can provide power to both proprotors via a drive shaft; the AW609 is also capable of autorotation.
-The AW609 has been designed to develop Full Transport Category/Class 1 performance to operate safely even when flown under single engine conditions.
+In the event of a single engine failure, either engine can provide power to both proprotors via a drive shaft.
+The AW609 is also capable of autorotation.
+The AW609 has been designed to achieve Full Transport Category/Class 1 performance, to operate safely even when flown under single engine conditions.
 It is equipped with a de-icing system, and is to be certified for flying into known icing conditions.
 Building on experiences with the V-22, the AW609 is outfitted with a sink rate warning system.

 Avionics include a triple-redundant digital fly-by-wire flight control system, a head-up display system, and Full Authority Digital Engine Controls (FADEC).
 The cockpit has been designed so that the AW609 can be flown by a single pilot in instrument flight rules conditions.
-Several of the aircraft's controls, such as blade pitch, are designed to resemble and function like their counterparts on conventional rotorcraft, enabling helicopter pilots to transition to the type more easily.
+Several of the aircraft's controls, such as blade pitch, are designed to resemble and function their counterparts on conventional rotorcraft, enabling helicopter pilots to transition to the type more easily.

 Elements of the aircraft's controls feature touchscreen interfaces.
-Shortly following AgustaWestland's full acquisition of the program, a substantial modernisation of the AW609's design was initiated in 2012; these changes included new engines and the redesigning of the cockpit.
-As part of the design refresh, new flight management systems, Northrop Grumman inertial and GPS navigation systems, and various other avionics from Rockwell Collins were adopted.
+Shortly following AgustaWestland's full acquisition of the program, a substantial modernisation of the AW609's design was initiated in 2012.
+These changes included new engines and the redesigning of the cockpit.
+As part of the design refresh, new flight management systems, Northrop Grumman inertial and GPS navigation systems, and other avionics from Rockwell Collins were adopted.